Agile-TNG/Agile-TNG.github.io/source/_posts/2014-03-21-the-seven-samurai.markdown

 published: true
 ---

-A pattern language for enterprise agile transformation.
+Enterprise Agile is a phrase that's bandied about a lot.
+What is it, why would you want it, and how do you get it?
+The Seven Samurai answers those questions.

 {% img /images/Agreement.jpg %}

 <!-- more -->

-Enterprise agile is a phrase that's bandied about a lot.
-Why would you want it, what is it, and how do you get it?
-The Seven Samurai is a pattern language that addresses these questions.
+In the ever-accelerating marketplace it's common sense that businesses must continously adapt to avoid being outcompeted by others.
+On a small scale the process of adaptation can be dealt with by regular Scrum retrospectives and the Demming cycle.
+A significant program or business unit, however, cannot adapt piece-meal or it risks the Lean sins of stress, irregularity and waste.

 * toc
 {:toc}

-We define enterprise agility as continuous adaptation.
+Let's define enterprise agility in terms of continuous adaptation.
 Adaptation of internal structure and process as delivery capabilities evolve.
 Adaptation of external value streams to customer experiences, market forces and technological innovations.
 Adaptation of these two to each other to maximise product-market fit and ROI.

-In an ever-accelerating marketplace it has become common sense that businesses must continously adapt to avoid being outcompeted by others.
-On a small scale the process of adaptation can be dealt with by regular Scrum retrospectives and the Demming cycle.
-A significant program or business unit, however, cannot adapt piece-meal or it risks all the Lean sins of stress, irregularity and waste.

-This obviously applies during process transformation but for enterprise agility continous adaptation must continue even after new process elements are bedded down.
+Adaptation obviously applies during process transformation, but for enterprise agility continous adaptation must continue even after new process elements are bedded down.
-The Seven Samurai pattern language provides a proven framework for doing just that.
+The Seven Samurai pattern language provides a framework for doing that.

 ## Spoilers
 {:.no_toc}